crcass/rps-multiplayer/README.md

 * Not mobile friendly at the moment.
 * Refreshing the page in the middle of a game can prevent player progress.
 For the best experience, please do not refresh the page.
 * Occasionally, the page can be slow to render or update.
 Patience is a virtue.
+* The server will sometimes throw an error when creating a new player, but should not affect gameplay.
+Pay no attention to the code behind the curtain.